 Where is Mount Rushmore?

 Mount Rushmore is located in South Dakota’s Black Hills region, which gets its name from the Lakota phrase Pahá Sápa, which refers to the dark appearance of the tree-covered mountains from a distance.
 About 40 miles from Rapid City, Black Hills National Forest is not only home to Mount Rushmore but also to Wind Cave National Park, Custer State Park, Crazy Horse Memorial, and numerous other historic sites and national monuments.
-By the way, this is how Mount Rushmore and other iconic American landmarks got their names.

 The history of Mount Rushmore